Averaging along irregular curves and regularisation of ODEs: The non-linear Young integral and Young-type equations

 and give meaning to the ODE with a distributional drift $b$.

+\begin{remark} When the vector field $b$ is in $\CF L^{\alpha}$, the limiting procedure does not depend on the choice of the sequence.
+That is the principal reason of the introduction of that spaces. \end{remark}

-One of the aims of this paper is to show that the above program can be carried on sucessfully in the case of $w$ given by a path of a fractional Brownian motion $W$ of Hurst parameter $H\in (0,1)$.
+One of the aims of this paper is to show that the above program can be carried out successfully in the case of $w$ given by a sample path of a fractional Brownian motion $B^{H}$ of Hurst parameter $H \in (0,1)$.